PostgresGUI/website/notes/app-store-marketing.md

 - Full light and dark mode support
 - Keyboard shortcuts for common operations

-PostgresMac is perfect for developers learning PostgreSQL, students working on database projects, or anyone who needs a straightforward tool for managing Postgres databases on Mac.
+PostgresGUI is perfect for developers learning PostgreSQL, students working on database projects, or anyone who needs a straightforward tool for managing Postgres databases on Mac.
 No complicated setup, no heavy resource usage—just a clean, efficient PostgreSQL client that feels right at home on macOS.

 ## Keywords